Let's talk about Embedded Services.

 Boxes of code

 Reading the temperature is a service, or at least it should be.
 It doesn't really matter who needs the temperature; each program running on this network should be able to send a request to get the temperature, no matter where they are, no matter where the sensor is on the network.
-Not only the temperature sensor but also the alarm in case something goes wrong, the keypad to know what the user wants, the distance sensor to know if the object you're working on is correctly placed, and so on.
+The temperature sensor and the alarm in case something goes wrong, the keypad to know what the user wants, the distance sensor to know if the object you're working on is correctly placed, and so on.

 If the temperature does go above the limit, you need to send an alarm.
 What kind of alarm?
 It doesn't matter.
-Maybe in one factory with lots of workers, a flashing red and orange light is enough.
+Maybe a flashing red and orange light is enough in one factory with lots of workers.
 However, in another factory with fewer people, they would want a siren to alert someone close by.

 Added advantage, you can replace the alarm with some other hardware, with a completely different electronic interface, and you won’t have to rewrite any code since it offers equivalent services; it is transparent.
 Serial, I2C, SPI, or even just standard GPIO, just connect to the service and tell it that you want to activate the alarm; it's as simple as that.